 How to choose a project management software

-Whether we use project management software or not, we all work on teams.
+Whether we use team management software or not, we all work on teams.
 But an alarming number of us think our teams aren’t working well together.
 Nearly four in 10 employees say that people in their company do not collaborate enough.
 Some struggle with communication, while others simply don’t have the right processes in place.
 For others, it’s a cultural issue.
 While collaboration challenges vary by company, the solution is the same: smart project management software.
 But what makes centralized project management software so important?
 And how do leaders go about choosing — and implementing — one that makes sense for their business?

 The business sense of project management software

 According to a Total Economic Impact™ (TEI) study conducted by Forrester Consulting, using project management software saves time, reduces errors, and boosts collaboration.
 Each of those benefits saves the company money.
 Let’s break it down: